DeborahBambil/PmiRSelect/README.md

 #Unzip the directory with the tool: SelectPlantMiRNAs.rar

-# INSTALL DEPENDENCES Ubuntu
+# Install Dependences Ubuntu

 $ bash install.sh

 If your operating system is different from Ubuntu, install the infernal tool, depending on your operating system

-# DOWNLOAD GENOME
+# Download Genome

 #Insert in "SelectionPlantMiRNAs" directory named its genome: "genome"

-# Search MIRNAS
+# Search miRNAs

 $ bash run.sh